 Upon receiving referrals, program staff contact young people and their parents to explain the Youth Court program.
 Interested youths and their parents participate in an intake interview with staff.
 Respondents then meet with their youth advocates, members of the youth court who will represent the respondents in the hearings.
 During hearings, the respondents have the opportunity to testify and respond to questions posed by the jury.
 The jury then deliberates to determine fair and appropriate sanctions.
 Youth court staff closely monitor the completion of sanctions and report compliance to referring agencies.
 Youth court staff also provide youth and their families with voluntary social service referrals as needed.

 Interested in becoming a member of Brownsville Youth Court?
-HERE to download the application.
+Click HERE to Apply or HERE to download the application.

 The Brownsville Youth Court trains teenagers ages 14-18 to serve as jurors, judges and youth and community advocates.
 Members hear real-life cases of other teens that have committed low-level offenses.
 Youth court members then offer meaningful and beneficial sanctions.
 The goal of Youth Court is not to assess guilt or innocence; rather it is to use positive peer pressure to ensure that young people who have committed minor offenses pay back the community and receive the help they need to avoid further involvement in the justice system.